casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 ## Transfer Tokens

-Casper Network's ERC-20 tokens can be sent back and forth as per the ERC specification.
-We'll be using the same  `erc20iface` script to execute the transfer deployments.
+You can send ERC-20 compliant tokens on the Casper Network as per the ERC specification.
+We'll use the same  `erc20iface` script to execute the transfer deployments.

 You will need an amount and a destination to execute a transferral.
 The amount corresponds to the number of tokens you want transferred, and the destination is the hexadecimal public key of the receiving account.
 Your command should look like this

 `npm run erc20iface transfer 200 0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`

-To send tokens from the address you just sent to, just change the `KEYS` constant to use the path of that accounts public and secret keys (in this case account `0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`).
+To send tokens from the address you just funded, just change the `KEYS` constant to use the path of that accounts public and secret keys (in this case account `0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`).